How to Grow Food for Free in the City

 Note: Use grey water in a fashion where it’s not directly contacting your food plants.
 Dirtier grey water would be best used on fruit trees and berry bushes rather than greens or carrots for example.

-Seeds are definitely a limiting factor for a lot of people.
-Both being able to find quality seeds or just being able to afford seeds in general.
+Seeds are definitely a limiting factor for a lot of people, both being able to find quality seeds or just being able to afford seeds in general.
 When you really start to look at what you get out of a seed though, you realize they are one of the best investments you can make.
-A $3 pack of vegetable seeds can make $100s worth of vegetables!
+A $3 pack of vegetable seeds can grow $100s worth of vegetables!
 But still I’ve got some ideas for you on how you can get seeds for free.

 Go to a community garden and see if there are neglected plots where the plants have already gone to seed.
 You can harvest those seeds with their permission.